Foundations of geometric approximate group theory: The proof of Theorem 7.14

-An important role in the original theorem of Buyalo and Lebedeva is played by \cite[Lemma 3.4]{BuyaloLebedeva} (see \cite[Lemma 12.2.3]{BuyaloSchroeder}) which describes the behavior of the mesh and the Lebesgue number under $\lambda$-homotheties.
-This lemma generalizes to quasi-homotheties as follow: \begin{lemma} Let $h:A\to B$ be a map between metric spaces such that, for some $\lambda\geq 1$, $K\geq 1$ and for some $R>0$, we have
+Recall the Definition \ref{quasi-homothety and generalization}, which introduces quasi-homotheties and their generalized version.
+An important role in the original theorem of Buyalo and Lebedeva is played by \cite[Lemma 3.4]{BuyaloLebedeva} (see \cite[Lemma 12.2.3]{BuyaloSchroeder}) which describes the behavior of the mesh and the Lebesgue number under quasi-homotheties.
+This lemma also works for generalized quasi-homotheties, in the following form: